kennyu/gauntlet-collabcanvas/database-schema.md

 Notes:
 Constrains enforce objects stay within canvas bounds and minimum size.
 Indexing on canvas_id is recommended for queries and RLS performance if not present.
-Trigger `canvas_objects_notify` emits broadcast events for INSERT/UPDATE/DELETE via the `canvas-admin-broadcast` edge function so clients can subscribe to `canvas:{canvas_id}:objects`.
+Enable Supabase Realtime replication for this table so clients can subscribe to `postgres_changes` on `canvas_id`.
 ---
 canvas_members
 Purpose: Membership roles for users on canvases.